Browser-first • Zero dependencies

 Built on the browser platform

 No polyfill soup.
 No virtual DOM.
-UWC Components reach directly for the primitives the browser already ships.
+UWC reaches directly for primitives the browser already ships.

 Tooltips, dropdowns, and menus use the native Popover API — top-layer rendering, light-dismiss, and no z-index wars.